 - It is likely wider than the old Panama Canal.

 - It doesn’t waste precious balcony space on public areas.
-You won’t see many windows on lower decks for public rooms aside from the areas that are covered by lifeboats.
+You won’t see many windows for public rooms above the balcony line aside from the areas that are covered by lifeboats.

 - The ducktail stern.

 Needless to say, at least for the time that we’re here I am enjoying having some scenery other than the seemingly endless ocean.
 I will continue to have my binoculars out, looking for things I might not have noticed before – for instance, Carnival Panorama has a very interesting design for the lifeboat deck!